 Learning spaces for boys: (clockwise from top right) Upper Form math and science room, Rollins Center for the Performing Arts, Sixth grade Common area, Kindergarten classroom, First grade classroom, art studio

 Saint Edmond’s Academy wants to reconnect with our alumni, from the first graduating class of 1961 to our more recent graduates.
-We are planning mini-reunions, our Alumni Speaker Series, and the annual Lancer Cup golf outing in June, just to name a few.
+We are planning mini-reunions, a 3-on-3 basketball tournament, Alumni Speaker Series, and annual Lancer Cup golf outing in June, just to name a few.

 Once A Lancer, Always a Lancer.
 Our graduates attend some of the top high schools in the area.
-The Class of 2017 matriculated to the following schools: Salesianum School, Archmere Academy, Saint Mark's High School, Charter School of Wilmington, LaSalle College High School, Concord High School, Malvern Prep, Sanford School, Christ School, and Odyssey Charter School.
-These students earned over $300,000 in merit-based scholarships over their four-year careers.
+Having earned over $250,000 in merit based scholarships awards to cover their four years, The Class of 2018 matriculated to the following secondary schools: Salesianum School, Archmere Academy, Haverford School, Tower Hill School, Saint Mark's High School, Charter School of Wilmington, Brandywine High School, Malvern Prep, and Cab Calloway School of the Arts.

-Our most recent Saint Edmond's Academy alumni are attending some of the top colleges and universities in the United States.
+Our most recent Saint Edmond's Academy alumni are also currently attending some of the top colleges and universities in the United States.

 Clockwise from top right: Colgate University, University of Delaware, Yale University, Williams College, Syracuse University, Boston University, Penn State University, University of Notre Dame, U.S. Naval Academy